35th Virgin Islands Legislature

 The 35th Virgin Islands Legislature was a meeting of the Legislature of the Virgin Islands.
-It convened in Charlotte Amalie on January 9, 2023, and ended December 19, 2024, during the first two years of Governor Albert Bryan second term.
+It convened in Charlotte Amalie on January 9, 2023, and adjourned on December 19, 2024, during the first two years of Governor Albert Bryan second term.

-In the 2022 elections, the Democratic Party of the Virgin Islands expanded their majority by gaining one seat which was led by Independent Senator Janelle Sarauw, who instead ran for lieutenant governor.
+In the 2022 election, the Democratic Party of the Virgin Islands expanded their majority by gaining one seat which was led by Independent Senator Janelle Sarauw, who instead ran for lieutenant governor.

 Major events

 Members-elect of the 35th Legislature attend church service before sworn in ceremony.

 Governor Albert Bryan addresses the community and members of the 35th Legislature during his Fifth State of the Territory Address.

 Capitol police guard the casket of Former Senator Alicia “Chucky” Hansen at the Legislature Building on St. Croix.